-WordPress Plugins are intended to extend the abilities and functionality of WordPress.
+A WordPress Plugin is intended to extend the abilities and functionality of WordPress.

-WordPress Plugin developers are required to create and maintain a readme.txt file, in order to submit their WordPress Plugin to the WordPress Plugin Repository.
+WordPress Plugin developers are required to create and maintain a readme.txt file, in order to submit their WordPress Plugin to the http://www.wp-plugins.net and http://www.wp-plugins.org plugin websites.

 If you want to host your Plugin on http://wordpress.org/extend/plugins/, you also need to create a readme.txt file in a standard format, and include it with your Plugin.

-The readme.txt file may be required for the original plugin submission to the WordPress Plugin Repository, but it isn’t required of all WordPress Plugins.
+The readme.txt file may be required for the original plugin submission to WordPress managed Plugin Directories, but it isn’t required of all plugins.

 Some plugins contain the readme.txt file which might contain look-a-like headers as well.
 Those files are not handled by WordPress but by third-party applications.